-It is known that the diurnal cycle of potential temperature in a valley atmosphere reveals a higher amplitude than the corresponding cycle over an adjacent plain (e.g. Neininger 1982; Vergeiner and Dreiseitl 1987).
-While it is plausible that the resulting gradients in hydrostatic pressure drive winds in the along-valley direction, it is not yet clear why valleys heat more during the day and cool more at night than adjacent plains.
-Often, this is explained by means of the simple TAF (topographic amplification factor) concept (e.g. Wagner 1938; Steinacker 1984; McKee and O'Neil 1989).
+It is known that the diurnal cycle of potential temperature in a valley atmosphere reveals a higher amplitude than the corresponding cycle over an adjacent plain (e.g., Neininger 1982; Vergeiner and Dreiseitl 1987).
+While it is plausible that the resulting gradients in hydrostatic pressure drive winds in the along-valley direction, it is not yet clear why valleys heat more during the day and cool more at night than do the adjacent plains.
+Often, this is explained by means of the simple topographic amplification factor (TAF) concept (e.g., Wagner 1938; Steinacker 1984; McKee and O'Neil 1989).
 It is based on a volume argument, stating that (in the daytime case) a given amount of incoming solar radiation applied over a mountain valley heats a smaller volume of air than if applied over a plain, resulting in a larger heating rate of the valley atmosphere.

-from the surface) is stronger in a valley than over flat terrain.
-The main limitation of the TAF concept is its assumption that the control volume must be thermodynamically closed, i.e. that no heat must be exchanged with the synoptic-scale flow in the free atmosphere above the valley.
+In an analogous way, the nocturnal cooling rate (driven by the emission of longwave radiation from the surface) is stronger in a valley than over flat terrain.
+The main limitation of the TAF concept is its assumption that the control volume must be thermodynamically closed, that is, that no heat must be exchanged with the synopticscale flow in the free atmosphere above the valley.
 Moreover, it fails in the case of rectangular valleys.
-Another concept, which has been developed on the basis of idealized simulations, suggests subsidence heating as an important driving mechanism (Rampanelli et al. 2004): due to a thermally induced cross-valley circulation, which extends well above the valley top, warm air of the free atmosphere is forced to subside, thus warming the valley.
-So far, however, there have been very few estimates of the heat budget terms in a daytime valley atmosphere from measurements (e.g Hennemuth 1987; Kalthoff et al. 2000; Weigel and Rotach 2004), and they lack the spatial and temporal resolution to quantitatively assess the underlying heating mechanisms.
+Another concept, which has been developed on the basis of idealized simulations, suggests subsidence heating as an important driving mechanism (Rampanelli et al. 2004): because of a thermally induced cross-valley circulation, which extends well above the valley top, warm air of the free atmosphere is forced to subside, thus warming the valley.
+So far, however, there have been very few estimates of the heat budget terms in a daytime valley atmosphere from measurements (e.g., Hennemuth 1987; Kalthoff et al. 2000; Weigel and Rotach 2004), and they lack the spatial and temporal resolution to assess quantitatively the underlying heating mechanisms.

-With the advances of computer technology, high-resolution numerical simulations have become an important tool in the investigation of small-scale processes and the flow structure over mountainous terrain (e.g. De Wekker et al. 2005; Gohm et al. 2004; Zängl et al. 2004, to mention only very recent studies).
+With the advances of computer technology, highresolution numerical simulations have become an important tool in the investigation of small-scale processes and the flow structure over mountainous terrain (e.g., De Wekker et al. 2005; Gohm et al. 2004; Zängl et al. 2004, to mention only very recent studies).
 Such simulations can be used for heat budget analyses.
-Fast et al. (1996), for example, used the Regional Atmospheric Prediction System (RAMS, Pielke et al. 1992) to investigate the night time heat budget of the Sindbad Basin in Colorado and were able to partly confirm the measurements of Whiteman et al. (1996).
+Fast et al. (1996), for example, used the Regional Atmospheric Modeling System (RAMS; Pielke et al. 1992) to investigate the nighttime heat budget of the Sindbad Basin in Colorado and were able to confirm in part the measurements of Whiteman et al. (1996).